 Key Takeaways

-When researching keywords, therefore, you must also consider and identify user intent behind those search queries, and then match it to content types and topics you want to target.
+When researching keywords, therefore, you must also consider and identify the user intent behind those search queries, and then match it to content types and topics you want to target.

 This piece was originally published on March 28, 2019 and has been updated to reflect industry changes and updates to our SEO platform.